sdr-enthusiasts/docker-readsb-protobuf/README.md

 An automatic gain adjustment system is included in this container, and can be activated by setting the environment variable `READSB_GAIN` to `autogain`.
 You should also map `/run/autogain` to persistant storage, otherwise the auto-gain system will start over each time the container is restarted.

 *Why is this written in bash?* Because I wanted to keep the container size down and not have to install an interpreter like python.
-I don't know C or Perl or many other languages.
+I don't know C/Go/Perl or any other languages.

+Auto-gain will take several weeks to initially (over the period of a week or so) work out feasible maximum and minimum gain levels for your environment.
+It will then perform a fine-tune process to find the optimal gain level.

+During each process, gain levels are ranked as follows:

+* The range achievable by each gain level
+* The number of aircraft tracks with positions
+* The signal-to-noise ratio of the receiver

+The ranking process is done by sorting the gain levels for each statistic from worst to best, then awarding points.
+0 points are awarded for the worst gain level, 1 point for the next gain level all the way up to several points for the best gain level (total number of points is the number of gain levels tested).
+The number of points for each gain level is totalled, and the optimal gain level is the level with the largest number of points.
+Any gain level with a percentage of "strong signals" outside of `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN` is discarded.

+Using this method, auto-gain tried to achieve the best balance of range, tracks and signal-to-noise ratio, whilst ensuring an appropriate number of "strong signals".

 The auto-gain system will work as follows: